Dolores del Río: In art and literature

 Dolores del Río statue in the Chapultepec Park in Mexico City.

-In her will, del Río stipulated that all her artworks be donated to the National Institute of Fine Arts and Literature of Mexico, for display in various museums in Mexico City, including the National Museum of Art, the Museum of Art Carillo Gil and the Diego Rivera & Frida Kahlo House-Studio.
+In her will, del Río stipulated that all her artworks be donated to the Instituto Nacional de Bellas Artes y Literatura of Mexico, for display in various museums in Mexico City, including the National Museum of Art, the Museum of Art Carillo Gil and the Diego Rivera & Frida Kahlo House-Studio.

 Del Río was the model of the statue of Evangeline, the heroine of Longfellow's romantic poem located in St. Martinville, Louisiana.
 The statue was donated by del Río, who played Evangeline in the 1929 film.

 Poet Salvador Novo wrote her a sonnet and translated all her stage plays.
 She inspired Jaime Torres Bodet's novel La Estrella de Día (Star of the Day), published in 1933, which chronicles the life of an actress named "Piedad".
 Vicente Leñero was inspired by del Río to write his book, Señora.
 Carlos Pellicer also wrote her a poem in 1967.
-In 1982, del Río and Maria Félix were parodied in the novel Orchids in the Moonlight: Mexican Comedy by Carlos Fuentes.
 Other authors who wrote her poems were Xavier Villaurrutia, Celestino Gorostiza and Pita Amor.
 Carlos Monsiváis and Jorge Ayala Blanco also made her a tribute book on the occasion of the Ibero-American Film Festival of Huelva, in 1983.
 The book contains an essay by Monsiváis entitled Responsibilities of a face.
 Vicente Leñero also pays tribute to the book Señora.

+Carlos Fuentes wrote Orquideas en la luz de la luna (Orchids in the Moonlight), his 1982 play depicting del Río and María Félix as sisters, in both English and Spanish.
+He began the drafting process in Spanish before certain jokes, as well as an American character named the Fan, lent themselves to English.
+According to a contemporary reviewer, "The fact that Dolores Del Rio herself transcended affiliation with a single country to become a universal symbol provides the bilingual/bicultural model on which this drama is based."
+The Chicago Reader nonetheless called the two stars "barely known in the United States anymore" in 1991 and questioned whether young audiences were familiar with either.

 After her death, her photo archive was given to the Carso Center for the Study of Mexican History by Lewis Riley.